International and Comparative Law Programs

 About the International & Comparative Law Program

-Our international and comparative law programs offer an exciting range of opportunities to expand your horizons—through numerous courses; study abroad options of a year, a semester, or a few weeks; conferences and guest lectures; and international law externships in the U.S. and abroad.
+Our international and comparative law programs offer an exciting range of opportunities to expand your horizons—through numerous courses; an certificate in international and comparative law; study abroad options of a year, a semester, or a few weeks; conferences and guest lectures; and international law externships in the U.S. and abroad.

 Our partnerships with leading universities in Canada, China, England, France, Italy and Spain allow students to experience a semester abroad or earn a specialized degree from a foreign university.
 You will emerge with a solid foundation in international and comparative law, as well as a valuable global perspective.

 To prepare students for work on a global scale, Vermont Law School offers dual degrees with numerous international institutions.